giuliasantarsieri/dgml_testing/README.md

 # openml_testing
-This repository contains tests and improvements related to the openML project
+This repository contains tests and improvements related to the DGML project